Omni-RRM: Advancing Omni Reward Modeling via Automatic Rubric-Grounded Preference Synthesis: Method

 \subsection{Training Omni-RRM: A Progressive SFT--RL Approach}

-Omni-RRM is trained with a progressive two-stage strategy designed to first learn rubric-grounded evaluation outputs and then refine discrimination on low-margin preferences.
-We train Omni-RRM as a \emph{pairwise} comparative reward model: given a context and two candidates, it predicts a relative preference and rubric-grounded justifications, rather than calibrated absolute quality scores for isolated responses.
-Accordingly, our evaluations focus on relative preference accuracy.
+We train Omni-RRM with a progressive two-stage strategy: supervised fine-tuning (SFT) to learn rubric-grounded structured outputs, followed by reinforcement learning to refine discrimination on low-margin preference pairs.

-The initial Supervised Fine-Tuning (SFT) stage teaches the model to produce rubric-grounded critiques—an overall preference judgment accompanied by five criterion-wise textual justifications—under a fixed schema.
-The subsequent RL stage (GRPO) sharpens discrimination on nuanced, low-contrast cases where imitation learning alone is insufficient.
-We optimize a bounded composite objective that combines (i) preference correctness, (ii) rubric-grounded justification quality, and (iii) a lightweight schema-validity term that acts as a guardrail during exploration (full schema and checks in Appendix~A.1).
-Such structured-output constraints are commonly used to stabilize critics without biasing semantics~\citep{wang2024helpsteer2,lu2025schemaRL}.
+The RL stage uses a bounded composite objective that combines: (i) preference correctness, (ii) the quality of the rubric-grounded justification, and (iii) a lightweight schema-validity guardrail to prevent format collapse during exploration.
+Such schema constraints are commonly used to stabilize structured critics under RL \cite{wang2024helpsteer2,lu2025schemarl}.

-\paragraph{Stage 1: Supervised Fine-Tuning (SFT).} The primary objective of SFT is to teach the model the required output interface: generating a rubric-structured JSON record that contains (i) dimension-wise justifications under the fixed rubric and (ii) a definitive preference verdict.
-This phase acts as imitation learning, where the model learns both schema compliance and the language patterns of comparative, criterion-level assessment from \textbf{Omni-Preference}.
-To achieve this efficiently, we employ lightweight LoRA fine-tuning~\citep{hu2022lora}, adapting the pre-trained backbone without the cost of full fine-tuning.
-Concretely, the model is trained to autoregressively generate the target structured output for each preference pair, optimized by minimizing the standard negative log-likelihood (NLL) loss:
+\paragraph{Stage 1: Supervised Fine-Tuning (SFT).} SFT teaches the model to follow the output interface and generate coherent rubric-grounded justifications.
+Given input $(x,y_A,y_B)$ and a target structured record represented as a token sequence $\mathbf{o}_{1:T}$, we optimize the standard negative log-likelihood loss:

-By the end of SFT, the model consistently follows the rubric schema and produces non-trivial dimension-wise comparisons, providing a strong initialization for GRPO.
+We use lightweight LoRA fine-tuning \cite{hu2022lora} for efficiency.
+By the end of SFT, the model reliably produces schema-compliant outputs with non-trivial rubric-grounded justifications, providing a stable initialization for RL.